NAME

 bindex_by

-Returns the index of any element inside a sorted array, based on a given comparison block, using the Binary Search algorithm.
+Returns the index of an element inside a sorted array using Binary Search, based on a comparison block.

 var a = ["Alice", "Jane", "Joe", "John", "Kate", "Zerg"]